House is poised to vote to hold Bannon in contempt for refusing to comply with Jan. 6 subpoena

 But McCarthy pulled all of his appointees off the committee after Pelosi rejected two GOP lawmakers — Reps.
 Jim Jordan (Ohio) and Jim Banks (Ind.) — who voted against Trump’s impeachment and pushed to overturn the election results certifying Joe Biden as president.

-Rep. Liz Cheney of Wyoming, a sharp Trump critic chosen by Pelosi, is the only Republican remaining on the panel.
+Rep. Liz Cheney of Wyoming, a sharp Trump critic chosen by Pelosi, is one of only two Republicans remaining on the panel.
+Rep. Adam Kinzinger (Ill.), also a Trump critic, is the other.

+“Mr. Bannon’s own public statements make clear he knew what was going to happen before it did, and thus, he must have been aware of — and may well have been involved in — the planning of everything that played out on that day.
+The American people deserve to know what he knew and what he did,” Cheney said during Thursday’s House floor debate.

 At a news conference Thursday, McCarthy accused Democrats of using the panel to target political opponents and falsely claimed that its formation marked “the first time in the history of Congress that the minority was not able to participate.”